 I’m always skeptic when I see a list proposing the “most instagrammable” city.
-Normally these lists feature food too big for any human to consume or specialty drinks that make for pretty pictures but are the size or your head or the price of a lunch.
-But when these lists are done right you not only reveal the personality of a city but also some of the best and yet off beat things to do within that city.
+Normally these lists feature food too big for any human to consume or specialty drinks that make for pretty pictures but are the size or your head and the price of a lunch.
+But when these lists are done right not only is the personality of a city revealed but also some of the best, off beat things to do within that city.
 This is what I hope to do with my list of Kelowna’s most Instagrammable spots.

 Please note, I’ve omitted West Kelowna because it deserves its own post entirely.